A showcase of natural biodiversity

 Signs feature the Secwepemc culturally important native plants, trees and shrubs growing in the park and their traditional uses.
 The interpretive signage format was originally developed by the Switzmalph Cultural Society in Salmon Arm and each sign has a scannable QR code that links to a web page with more information.
 Additional signage will provide information on birds, amphibians and insects in the wetlands and historical facts relating to the area.

 Our location in the Spallumcheen Valley is an area where the Shuswap Nation (Secwepemc) and Okanagan Nation (Syilx) Territories overlapped five thousand years ago.
-The park will offer insights into Secwepemc and Syilx cultures, traditions and historical land use and their belief that protection of the land natural resources means the protection of the coming generations.
-A unique education piece developed with the help of local historians, professional biologists, ethnobotanists and traditional ecological knowledge experts will encompass Secwepemc culturally important native plants, trees and shrubs and their traditional uses, as well as the science of wetland monitoring, through the lens of climate change observations in the region over time.
+Park signage will feature insights into Secwepemc and Syilx cultures, traditions and historical land use and their belief that protection of the land and natural resources means the protection of the coming generations.

 For more information about park programs and public access contact Barb Craven at 250-546-5021 or e-mail email@example.com